 Mental Health: Some experts report it can be easy to come across triggering content on the app that could promote issues like self-harm or eating disorders.

-Smart Social recommends monitoring your student’s account and talking with them about safe and smart social media practices, if you allow them to use the TikTok app.
+Smart Social recommends using the app’s Family Pairing feature and talking with your students about safe and smart social media practices, if you allow them to use the TikTok app.